FROM THE DEPTHS OF DORSET LOCKDOWN

-At the age of 77, veteran music man Graham Dee has turned coronavirus self-isolation into a planet-saving opportunity.
+At the age of 77, veteran music man Graham Dee has transformed the loneliness of coronavirus self-isolation into a creative and productive new era.

 In a career that spans some 60 years Graham has recorded and toured with the likes of the Walker Brothers, Carl Perkins, John Lee Hooker and Tom Jones.
 He hung out with The Beatles, listened as the pre-fame David Bowie hatched his plans, and briefly lived with the Allman Brothers.

-Responding to the coronavirus lockdown, for the first time he has turned his talent to writing, recording and producing a song at home.
-‘Vaccine’ is a groove-driven pop plea to the people of the world to come together and save the planet for the good of us all… and our children to come.
+‘VACCINE (For the World)’ is a groove-driven pop plea to the people of the world to come together and save the planet for the good of us all… and our children to come.

 CARNABY STREET SOUL WEST COAST VIBES